Samvritbhat/Protein-Mutation-Docking/README.md

 - Predict ΔΔG for each mutation
 - Create graphs and summarize results
 - Build a mini poster and deliver a 2-minute talk

+March 15th:
+A major limitation of this analysis is that $\Delta\Delta G$ predicts folding stability, not functional viability.
+Mutations like V67D show positive stability (+0.66) but are clinically pathological because they disrupt Heme affinity.
+Similarly, E6V shows near-neutral stability but causes catastrophic protein aggregation (Sickle Cell) which a single-protein simulation cannot detect.